-Our team are risk management experts and help clients review, identify, and where possible, mitigate the level of risk they face.
-We can help you throughout the planning process to put your business in the best possible position to cope with an unforeseen event.
+Throughout the planning process, we'll work with you to put your business in the best possible position to cope with an unforeseen event.

 - Direction and control

-This section of your plan details how you will manage resources, analyse information and make decisions, depending on the size of your company and your existing resources.
+How you'll manage resources, analyse information and make decisions.
+They will all depend on the size of your company and your existing resources.

-In the event of an incident, the ability to communicate quickly with employees is crucial.
-A robust communication plan is needed to report emergencies and keep key stakeholders updated on the situation.
+In the event of an incident, it's critical to communicate quickly with employees.
+You need a robust communication plan to report emergencies and continuously update key stakeholders on the situation.

 - Health and safety

-This will define your processes for evacuation, accountability, shelter and preparedness during a crisis, which is crucial for a successful plan.
-Protecting the health and safety of everyone in the facility should be your first priority during an emergency.
+Defining your processes for evacuation, accountability, shelter and preparedness during a crisis is crucial for a successful plan.
+Protecting the health and safety of everyone in the facility should be your priority during an emergency.

 - Property protection

-This should detail how facilities, equipment and vital records will be protected.
-It is essential to restoring operations once an emergency has occurred.
+How will your facilities, equipment and vital records be protected?
+It's essential to restoring operations once an emergency has occurred.